bkclerke/MyUmbDocs/Form-Handler/Using-The-Form-Handler.md

 ### Configure Your Form

 The beauty of Umbraco lies in the fact that you get to control your markup.
 Your form is your code.
 Using bootstrap there is a recommended way of setting up forms.
-You can view an example <a href="https://github.com/bkclerke/MyUmbDocs/blob/master/Form-Handler/files/Views/MacroPartials/ContactForm.cshtml" target="_blank">contact form</a> here.
+You can view an <a href="https://github.com/bkclerke/MyUmbDocs/blob/master/Form-Handler/files/Views/MacroPartials/ContactForm.cshtml" target="_blank">example contact form here</a>.

 In order to pass your form data to through the form handler and to the email template, you will need to make sure that your inputs have a valid `name=""` attribute.
 The name is what gets passed through the form handler and sent back in the email.
 You will see these values reflected in the email and user email template macro partial view files.

 ### Configure Email Template

 The Contact Form Email Template is plain html markup that is rendered within the `{INNER_CONTENT}` area of the <a href="https://github.com/bkclerke/MyUmbDocs/blob/master/Form-Handler/files/Views/MacroPartials/FormEmailMaster.cshtml" target="_blank">Form Email Master</a> Macro Partial View file.
 The markup you insert here will need to be compatible with email clients.
+In order to pass your form inputs into your template you will need to denote your form field values by inserting the field name inside of curly brackes.
+For example, if your field name on your form is `name="Email"` then your email template will need to say `{Email}` to insert that value.
+This is case sensitive and must match your form `name=""` attribute.

 This email is what is sent to the email recipients configured on the form settings.